-3. Discussions
+Discussions

-The results of this study show significant correlations between the time students spend commuting to school and various indicators of academic performance, such as tardiness, absenteeism and overall academic performance.
+The results of this study show significant correlations between the time students spend commuting to school and various indicators of academic performance, such as tardiness, absenteeism, and overall academic performance.

 These findings are consistent with the existing literature, which highlights the impact of commuting distance on students' academic experiences.
-In particular, the study shows a clear relationship between longer travel times and increased rates of tardiness and absenteeism.
-Students who take longer to get to school are more likely to arrive late and miss classes.
-This observation is consistent with previous research suggesting that longer journeys contribute to fatigue and reduced punctuality, which ultimately affects students' engagement in classroom activities.
-The findings support the idea that the physical and mental fatigue of long commutes can affect students' ability to participate fully in their education, as evidenced by higher rates of tardiness and absenteeism.
+Mhiliwa (2015) found similar results in Tanzanian schools, where students commuting longer distances were more frequently tardy and absent, negatively impacting their engagement in classroom activities.
+Similarly, Pradhan and Sinha (2017) reported that students with long commutes often suffer from fatigue, which affects their ability to participate fully in school.
+The findings of the present study reinforce these conclusions, emphasizing that the physical and mental fatigue caused by long commutes reduces students' engagement and overall academic performance.

-Furthermore, the negative correlation between commute time and academic performance suggests that students who spend more time travelling to school tend to have lower academic performance.
-This is consistent with studies that have found that longer distances to school are associated with lower academic achievement.
-The current study extends this understanding by providing quantitative evidence of the significant impact of travel time on students' academic performance.
-It highlights that the time spent travelling reduces the time available for studying and resting - both of which are essential for academic success.
+Furthermore, the negative correlation between commute time and academic performance suggests that students who spend more time traveling to school tend to have lower academic performance.
+This finding aligns with the research of Creswell and Creswell (2017), who documented the detrimental effect of long distances on academic achievement.
+The current study extends this understanding by providing quantitative evidence of the significant impact of travel time on academic performance in rural Moroccan schools, a context that has been under-researched in previous studies.
+Longer travel times not only reduce time for studying and resting-both essential for academic success-but also compound the challenges already faced by rural students, such as limited access to educational resources and support at home, as noted by Nelson et al. (2016).

-The study's results have broader implications for educational policy and infrastructure development in rural areas.
-As highlighted in previous research, the physical distance between students' homes and schools in rural settings presents a substantial barrier to equal educational opportunities.
-The findings of this study emphasize the need for targeted interventions to reduce travel times for students, whether through the provision of school transport services, the construction of schools closer to residential areas, or improvements in road and transport infrastructure.
+The study's results also have broader implications for educational policy and infrastructure development in rural areas.
+As highlighted in previous research by Andre-Bechely (2007), the physical distance between students' homes and schools in rural settings presents a substantial barrier to equal educational opportunities.
+This is particularly relevant in the Moroccan context, where road infrastructure in rural areas remains underdeveloped.
+The findings of this study emphasize the urgent need for targeted interventions to reduce travel times, whether through the provision of school transport services, the construction of schools closer to residential areas, or improvements in road and transport infrastructure.
+By aligning with previous studies, such as Duze (2010), which demonstrated the importance of proximity in ensuring better attendance and academic performance, this study contributes new evidence supporting the prioritization of infrastructural development as a means of improving educational outcomes.

-The significant relationship between commute time and academic performance also underscores the importance of addressing educational inequities, particularly in rural areas where long travel distances are common.
-Policies aimed at reducing these disparities should consider the role of commute time as a critical factor affecting students' access to quality education.
-Interventions could include expanding transportation options, offering boarding facilities, or providing additional academic support to pupils who face long commutes.
+The significant relationship between commute time and academic performance underscores the importance of addressing educational inequities, particularly in rural areas where long travel distances are common.
+Research by Taiwo (2019) has shown that long distances to school not only affect students' attendance but also contribute to other social problems, such as reduced discipline and increased dropout rates.
+Policies aimed at reducing these disparities should consider commute time as a critical factor affecting students' access to quality education.
+Potential interventions could include expanding transportation options, offering boarding facilities, or providing additional academic support to pupils who face long commutes.
+These findings support the calls made by Baliyan and Khama (2020) for policymakers to focus on reducing the educational inequities that stem from long travel distances, particularly in developing countries like Morocco.